 Leni: Well, the judge sentenced John to 9 1/2 - 10 years to be served in the southern Michigan prison at Jackson or at any other institution that the corrections department sees fit.
 After he was sentenced John was shipped off to Jackson and put in quarantine.
-Prisoners are supposed to stay in quarantine for about six weeks where all kinds of tests are run on them to see where they would fit best, what kind of job they should be assigned to as prisoners, etc. Well, John was in there for a couple of days when he heard rumors that he was going to be shipped to Marquette.
+Prisoners are supposed to stay in quar oners are supposed to stay in quar-antine for about six weeks where all kinds of tests are run on them to see where they would fit best, what kind of job they should be assigned to as prisoners, etc. Well, John was in there for a couple of days when he heard rumors that he was going to be shipped to Marquiette going to be shipped to Marquette.
 Usually Marquette is reserved for prisoners who have gotten into trouble in other institutions or have to serve a long time, like 50 years to life.
-They don't usually send people right after they're sentenced to Marquette, so it was really surprising that after 3 weeks, before he was even done with quarantine, they shipped him up to Marquette.
+They don't usually send people right after they're sentenced to Marquette, so it was really sur-prising that after 3 weeks, before he prising that after 3 weeks, before he was even done with quarantine, they shipped him up to Marquette.
 We couldn't figure it out except the warden said in the newspapers that John had started to organize and pass around a petition and that he was a threat to the institution, so they were shipping him to Marquette.
-That was a total lie and Perry Johnson has admitted to us that it was.
+That was a total lie and Perry Johnson has admitted to us that it was. son has admitted to us that it was.
 He claimed he never said that and the newspapers made it up, but he has never publicly apologized for it.
 That petition he was talking about was started by some other inmates.
-John never saw a copy and didn't even know of its existence.
+John never saw a copy and didn't John never saw a copy and didn't even know of its existence.
 It was passed around by all the brothers and said Free John Sinclair!
-Everybody knew about John and really sympathized with him for getting such a rotten deal.
+Every-body knew about John and really sympathized with him for getting such a rotten deal.